Revenue-Ready Support Hub

 Why this can start simple

-Why it becomes monthly
+Why it becomes operational

 No regulatory decision-making

 TrueMedDevice summarizes, routes, drafts, and preserves records.
 The manufacturer and qualified reviewers decide final content, service handling, complaint status, Medical Device Reporting (MDR), safety, effectiveness, legal, clinical, and regulatory matters.
+Attorneys and other professional providers contract directly with the customer.